-Basing on my above reasons, I am of the settled view that the guilt of the appellant was not properly found at the trial court due the fact that the trail court failed to observe some legal principles on the detriment of the appellant.
+Basing on my above reasons, I am of the settled view that the guilt of the appellant was not properly found at the trial court due the fact that the trial court failed to observe some legal principles on the detriment of the appellant.
 In the premises, I quash the conviction and set aside the sentence imposed on the appellant and other subsequent orders.
 In the interest of justice, I order that the appellant be released from prison forthwith unless he is held on other lawful cause.
 Order accordingly.

-DR. A.J.
-MAMBI JUDGE 13/7/2021
+A.J.
+MAMBI JUDGE 22/08/2023

-Judgment delivered in Chambers this 13th day of July, 2021 in presence of both parties.
+Judgment delivered in Chambers this 22nd day of August, 2023 in presence of both parties.

+A.J.
+MAMBI

+JUDGE

-DR. A.J.
-MAMBI JUDGE 13/7/2021 Right of Appeal explained.
+Right of Appeal explained.

-DR. A.J.
-MAMBI JUDGE 13/7/2021
+A.J.
+MAMBI

+JUDGE